xjhofernandes/sef-status-check/README.md

 ## :blue_book: Introduction

-This script are responsible to check if your Residence Permit Status in SEF website.
+This script is used to check your Residence Permit Status on the SEF website.

 ##### More Information